Multi Factor Authentication (MFA) Settings

 How does cidaas implement Multifactor Authentication

-1. Email: A six-digit verification code is sent to the user's registered email address.
+1. Email: If configured with this option, a six-digit verification code is sent to the user's registered email address.

-2. SMS: A six-digit verification code is sent to the user's registered mobile number.
+2. SMS: With this configuration, a six-digit verification code is sent to the user's registered mobile number.

-3. TouchID: Touch ID, which allows users to authenticate with their fingerprint (biometric authentication).
+3. TouchID: This mechanism allows user to configure and authenticate with their fingerprint (biometric authentication) using touch sensor of their device.

-4. Pattern: Pattern authentication is when user preferred to draw a pattern password between the nodes to open the lock in lieu of entering an alphanumeric password.
+4. Pattern: Configuring this option allows user to draw a pattern password between the nodes to open the lock in lieu of entering an alphanumeric password.

-5. Smart Push: A push notification is a message that popup on a mobile device.
+5. Smart Push: Configuring this option enables user to receive a push notification message. push notification is a message that popup on a mobile device.
 App publishers can send them at any time; users don't have to be in the app or using their devices to receive them.

 6. Voice: Voice authentication relies on a person's unique voice patterns for identification to gain access.